Ad tracking: Methodology

 The continuous tracking design analyzes advertising awareness over time, in relation to ad spending; separately, this design tracks brand awareness, and then develops indices of effectiveness based on the strength of the correlations between ad spending and brand awareness.

-The most popular alternate approach to the continuous tracking design is the Communicants System longitudinal design, in which the same people are interviewed at two points in time.
+A popular alternate approach to the continuous tracking design is a longitudinal design, in which the same people are interviewed at two points in time.
 Changes in brand measures (for example, brand purchasing and future purchase intentions) exhibited among those who have seen the advertising are compared to the changes in brand measures that occurred among those unaware of advertising.
 By means of this method, the researchers can isolate those marketplace changes that were produced by advertising versus those that would have occurred without advertising.

 Internet tracking

-There are several different tools to track online ads: banner ads, ppc ads, pop-up ads, and other types.
-Several online advertising companies such as Google offer their own ad tracking service (Google Analytics) in order to effectively use their service to generate a positive ROI.
+There are several tools to track online ads: banner ads, ppc ads, pop-up ads, and other types.
+Many online advertising companies such as Google offer their own ad tracking service (Google Analytics) in order to effectively use their service to generate a positive ROI.
 Third-party ad tracking services are commonly used by affiliate marketers.
 Affiliate marketers are frequently unable to have access to the order page and therefore are unable to use a 3rd-party tool.
-Many different companies have created tools to effectively track their commissions in order to optimize their profit potential.
-The information provided will show the marketer which advertising methods are generating income and which are not and allows him to effectively allocate his budget.
+Many companies have created tools to effectively track their commissions in order to optimize their profit potential.
+The information provided will show the marketer which advertising methods are generating income and which are not, and allows him to effectively allocate his budget.

 Last-click attribution means the belief that the last ad a person saw actually generated the sale, which is often not the case.
-However, if a person saw an ad on one web site before switching to another and then made a purchase, there is a chance the data cannot be shared after the person changed sites, meaning only last-click attribution is available.
+However, if a person saw an ad on one website before switching to another and then made a purchase, there is a chance the data cannot be shared after the person changed sites, meaning only last-click attribution is available.

 Measures

-Here is a list of some of the data a post-test might provide:
+Here is a list of some data a post-test might provide: